Brokenthought/Vytas-Finn-Main-Project/README.md

 Used to draw maps and represent information, GeoJson is used for representing country’s and geographical structures its stores information a bit more efficient than JSON format.
 To represent all other data we used data from this website. http://www.cso.ie/webserviceclient/
 All data is in JSON format on following website so some parsing was done that data was represented using D3 visualization.
+When creating JSON country files information was extracted from ShapeFiles.

 Conclusion
 =======